hackforla/peopledepot/README.md

 ## How to contribute

-1. Join our organization by going through [Hack for LA onboarding][HfLA onboarding].
+1. Join our organization by going through [Hack for LA Onboarding][HfLA onboarding].
 It's free to join!
 2. Read the [onboarding section of our Wiki](https://github.com/hackforla/peopledepot/wiki/Developer-Onboarding).
 3. Read our [Contributing Guidelines][contributing] and follow the instructions there.